StatisticalComputingClass/HW1/README.md

 For other operating systems, see [Rstudio guide](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for necessary tools.

 ## Part 3: Git installation
 * Install [git](https://git-scm.com).
 If you use Windows, use [git for Windows](https://gitforwindows.org).
-In your terminal, configure Git to recognize you.
+In your terminal (Mac OS) or bash (installed with git for Windows), configure Git to recognize you.
 Please use your TAMU email if possible.

 `git config user.name “First Last"`